ASWATFZLLC/ziwo-sdk-ios/README.md

 ## Initialization

-For further informations about the implementation, you can check the [example app available](https://github.com/KalvadTech/ziwo-sdk-ios/tree/master/ZiwoExampleApp).

-In order to setup Verto protocol, please the following steps.
+In order to setup the Ziwo SDK and the Verto protocol, follow the steps below.

 1. **Set the domain**.